TrebledJ/trebledj.github.io/content/posts/infosec/output-invariant-prompt-injection/2025-05-09-output-invariant-prompt-injection.md

 [^opsec-note]: Not sure how relevant this is, but with our output-invariant and time-based prompts, the *prompting tone* tends to be *passive* rather than *active*.
 Instead of giving the AI an *explicit direction* or *posing a question*, we're simply stating a normalcy.
 In English terms, our prompt is a *declarative* sentence, rather than an *imperative* or *interrogative* sentence.
 From my observations, this seems to have a higher rate of success with minimal effort.
 With imperative prompts, I often find myself cajoling the AI (which can be an immense time sink).

+If we also consider that defences may also scan LLM output (e.g. [one feature of LLM Guard](https://llm-guard.com/output_scanners/sensitive/)), then output-invariance would still perform well bypassing output scanning, assuming a safe base request is chosen.

 ### Blind Prompt Injection

 Blind prompt injection is something I've been toying in my head.
 I haven't seen much mention of it, but it could be a potential avenue of attack.